Algo-Squad-Camp/Movix/README.md

-# MERN Stack Project: Build a Movie/TV-Show Streaming Application
+# Build a Movie/TV-Show Streaming Application

 Some Features: